Get an ORCiD

 Many publishers are working with ORCiD to synchronise different identifier systems e.g. Researcher ID and Scopus ID.

-- Search by ORCiD using the Author Identifiers field.
+- Search by ORCiD in the Authors search field.

 - Include your ORCiD in your author information.